headchem/StoryGhostPlotter/README.md

 git add .
 git commit -m "your message"
 git push origin my-new-feature
-... in browser go to GitHub, click "Compare & pull request" button, then assuming no conflicts, click other button to Create Pull Request.
+... in browser go to GitHub, click "Compare & pull request" button, then assuming no conflicts, click other button to "Create Pull Request".
 This kicks off a GitHub action that will deploy this branch to a new Azure Static Web App you can browse to for testing.
 You can also access this new site from the Azure portal under "Environments"
-... if all looks good, back in GitHub, merge the pull request into the main branch to deploy the changes to PROD.
+... if all looks good, back in GitHub, click the "Merge pull request" button to merge the pull request into the main branch to deploy the changes to PROD.
 You can delete the feature branch once it has been merged.
 ... after the merge and deployment to prod completes, the GitHub action automatically deletes the static web app of the feature branch git checkout main git pull